itang/scalajs-deno-template/README.md

-# scalajs-nodejs-template
+# scalajs-deno-template

-compile and run scalajs to target on nodejs
+compile and run scalajs to target on deno

 ## TODO